ONLYOFFICE/snap-desktopeditors/README.md

 ## Connect removable media

-ONLYOFFICE Desktop Editors can read/write files to `/media` for this use the following command:
+ONLYOFFICE Desktop Editors can read files from and write files to the `/media` directory.
+For this use the following command:

 ```
 snap connect onlyoffice-desktopeditors:removable-media